This is an easy stir-fry sauce recipe to quickly make homemade stir-fries with whatever meat or vegetables you have!

 Over the years working and cooking in Chinese restaurants, I’ve made plenty of dishes cooked in a Chinese brown sauce.
 Every day, I would make dishes like beef and broccoli, chicken with string beans, and beef with mushrooms.

 We even made dishes like moo goo gai pan and chicken with bean sprouts (traditionally made in a white sauce) “with brown sauce” upon request.
 So often, that rich dark sauce was the first choice of hungry customers, and for good reason.
 It’s TASTY.
+That said, we also have an All-purpose Chinese stir-fry white sauce recipe also!

 The Ultimate Meal Prep